 from MacGyvrBot on May 9th, 20140 Comments

-The 3Doodler http://the3doodler.com/ is a hand-held 3D printer!
-The company is taking pre-orders now for April delivery.
+The 3Doodler is a hand-held 3D printer!
+The company is now taking orders.
 Last summer it was a “crowd-funded” Kickstarter project, and we invested in it.
 Our reward for sponsoring this clever invention was to receive our very own pre-production device in January.
 It is kind of a cross between a hot-glue gun and a 3D printer.

 Unlike a glue-gun that melts a stick of rubbery plastic to glue things together, the 3Doodler can melt a 3mm filament of ABS (a kind of plastic that many things are made of) and extrudes it into a softened web-like thread that can draw up off of the paper in the open air and into almost any shape you can imagine.
 While it is intended to be used for making plastic objects by drawing 3-dimensional doodles, we use it primarily to fix plastic objects that have broken or to hack plastic things by adding features to them.
 But more about that in a later blog post.

 Now we would like to tell you how the team of MacGyvrBot and Skip have found a way to make this great product even better!